 Academic Openness - despite the military environment.
 This tension is the main anomaly of a military academy.
 An academy demands there be no borders, freedom of research and complete openness, while military culture is completely different.
 It demands discipline, hierarchy and a behavioral code that restricts the individual.
 In the Colleges, we search for the proper balance to facilitate learning.
 This obligates us to prefer openness, promote freedom of thought, research and expression - but not as an excuse for anarchy.

-Partnership and Camaraderie - among the faculty and students.
-Creating academic openness requires openness between faculty and students.
+Partnership and Camaraderie - among the faculty and participants.
+Creating academic openness requires openness between faculty and participants.
 Since these are courses for officers, the requirement of camaraderie is legitimate and does not endanger the routine activities requiring military hierarchy.

 Instructional Thoroughness and Quality - instructional processes are processes of dismemberment and reassembly of the graduate's behavioral situations.
 In light of these understandings, detailed definitions have been created, and specific educational processes and teaching methods have been produced.
-These processes are effective for writing lesson plans, exercises, hands-on scenarios, etc. Due to these required preparations, the instructors are expected to thoroughly prepare themselves by reading, deepening their own knowledge, and be will prepared for the meeting with students.
+These processes are effective for writing lesson plans, exercises, hands-on scenarios, etc. Due to these required preparations, the instructors are expected to thoroughly prepare themselves by reading, deepening their own knowledge, and be will prepared for the meeting with participants.

 Human Dignity - as a central component of the IDF's code of ethics, the term is the basis of instruction at the INDC.
 We are dealing with people!
 Those involved with instruction must want to help others, they must get satisfaction from helping others improve and advance while receiving no personal benefit.
-Therefore, the instructor must understand human nature and respect the students.
+Therefore, the instructor must understand human nature and respect the participants.

 Striving for Victory - by optimally fulfilling the mission in an unexpected way.
 As mentioned above, the commander deals with the tension between the mission and people.
 The mission is of utmost importance, but the very existence of a mission does not ensure victory.
 Victory will be achieved when the mission is fulfilled while addressing the following: at a low cost, in a shortest possible time, and fundamentally changing reality through the method of fulfilling the mission.
 If a mission is fulfilled, but in a haphazard way, at a high cost and with ambiguous results - victory is not achieved.